 After hours call routing

-MightyCall allows you to handle calls differently in business and non-business hours.
-You can set up specific rules for different times of day, as well as weekends and holidays.
+MightyCall allows you to handle calls differently during business and non-business hours.
+You can set up specific rules for different times of the day, as well as weekends and holidays.

 For example, during working hours, the MightyCall virtual phone system forwards incoming calls to the office.
 After hours, calls go directly to the home number.

-You can handle calls differently in business/non-business hours for different customer groups:
+You can also handle calls differently during business/non-business hours for different customer groups:

 - “black list” customers,

 - VIP customers

 The main purpose of after-hours routing is to handle calls differently for business and non-business hours.

 Numerous service providers use their after-hours service simply as an ability to schedule when to stop phones from ringing.